 What you'll learn

-The "bridge course" in the MSN Advanced Role Track consists of one undergraduate course.
-The required "bridge course" in the MSN Advance Role Track is Issues in NURS 370 Aging and Longevity (4.0 quarter credits).
+The required “bridge course” in the MSN Advance Role Track is c Issues in NURS 330 [WI] Research Basis of Nursing (3.0 quarter credits).
 This class is available entirely online, is delivered in 10-week, quarter term session and includes a required field experience.
 This course is offered in any given term, and includes mandatory synchronous class meetings.

 Individuals with extensive professional experience may request to waive the bridge course.
 Contact Mr. Redian Furxhiu or Ms. Jillian Randall for more information.